 Moser served as lead issues briefer for H. Carl McCall’s 1993 election as New York Comptroller and then as counsel and advisor to the transition team.
 Following the tragedies of 9/11, he was appointed as pro bono infrastructure counsel to the Lower Manhattan Development Corporation, the umbrella agency charged with rebuilding at the Ground Zero site.
 He served as lead counsel to the NY Mets Major League Baseball team in the development and financing of their new US $1.5 billion stadium which won the “Deal of the Year” award from The Bond Buyer.

-Moser is an Adjunct Professor at Columbia University School of International and Public Affairs where he teaches a course on international infrastructure investment and development.
-He also has led master’s projects in the infrastructure field and is currently writing a book based upon his classes: Introduction to Infrastructure Development and Finance.
-He was a member of the Brookings Institution Governance Studies’ working group on inbound US foreign direct investment by sovereign wealth funds.
+As an Adjunct Professor at Columbia University School of International and Public Affairs Moser teaches a course on international infrastructure investment and development.
+He has also led master’s projects in the infrastructure field including study groups focused on China’s “Belt and Road” infrastructure investment initiative.

-Moser is a founding member of the Advisory Board of the Columbia University Global Energy Policy Center and a founding member of the Advisory Board of BellAziz Master Holdings Limited.
-Moser is a past Co-Chair and serves as a member of the Board of Trustees of and the Children’s Museum of the East End (Bridgehampton, New York).
-He was a founding member of the Americas Council of the International Project Finance Association and has served as a trustee of Bank Street College, the Citizens Budget Commission, ABNY (Association for a Better New York), Red Cross of Greater New York, NYSCI (New York Hall of Science), and the Alliance for Downtown New York.
+Moser is a founding member of the Advisory Board of BellAziz Master Holdings Limited and a member of the Board of Trustees of the Children’s Museum of the East End (Bridgehampton, New York).
+He was a founding member of the Americas Council of the International Project Finance Association and has served as a trustee of Bank Street College, the Citizens Budget Commission, Red Cross of Greater New York, NYSCI (New York Hall of Science), and the Alliance for Downtown New York.
 Moser served for over a decade as a member of the Advisory Council of the New York State and Local Retirement System.